IKIM-Essen/ClusterDocs/docs/course/class-14-wet-lab-data-workflows.md

 - identify which data may be placed on RCC;
 - place instrument data in an approved RCC project rather than a user's home directory;
-- recognize and migrate documented legacy Windows and macOS storage paths; and
+- recognize and replace a saved Windows or macOS SSHFS configuration; and
 - prepare a clean handoff to bioinformatics or image-analysis staff.

 ## 1. Four different roles